FelixAburto/Detection-Engineering/README.md

 <b>About Rule:</b>

-Next we are going to fill out the About Rule section.
-We are going to name the alert "A DDOS Attack Detected" and enter in a description for the rule.
-Set the "Default severity" to "Critical" then click on "Advance Settings".
-Scroll down to until you see "MITRE ATT&CK threats" and select the option for "Impact" for the technique and then add a subtechnique and set it to "Network Denial of Service".
-Finally add another subtechnique and set it to "Direct Network Flood".
+Next, we need to complete the "About Rule" section.
+Name the alert "A DDOS Attack Detected" and provide a description for the rule.
+Set the "Default severity" to "Critical" and then click on "Advanced Settings."
+Scroll down until you see "MITRE ATT&CK threats," select "Impact" as the tactic, and add the technique "Network Denial of Service."
+Finally, add a subtechnique and set it to "Direct Network Flood."

 <p align="center">
 <img src="https://i.imgur.com/TUoFIco.png" height="100%" width="100%" alt="Detection Engineering Logo Team Ghost"/>